-17.9 A set of bins to include 23 litre external and 5 litre internal food waste caddy will be issued to new houses as standard.
+17.10 A set of bins to include 23 litre external and 5 litre internal food waste caddies will be issued to all new houses and flats as standard.
 The size and quantity of bins issued to flats will be as per the agreement at the planning consultation stage.

-17.10 Approach to Contributions:
+Approach to Contributions:

-- The cost to issue bins to new properties is a one-off £90 charge which covers bin sets. - Where communal waste bins are provided a charge of £380 is applied per each new bin to include food waste receptacle. - These fees are to be reviewed annually and are subject to change.
+- The cost to provide bin sets to new properties is a one-off charge of £100. - The cost to provide communal waste bins to new properties is a one off charge of £380. - These fees are reviewed annually and therefore subject to change.